jchaplin2/image-gallery/README.md

 * https://jchaplin2.github.io/image-gallery/public/index.html

 ## Next Steps
-*Allow User to choose number of results per page such as 10 or 25 *User can specify and view "favorites" to be stored in localStorage.
+* Allow User to choose number of results per page such as 10 or 25
+* User can specify and view "favorites" to be stored in localStorage.
-*Add page number links in pagination in addition to previous and next.
+* Add page number links in pagination in addition to previous and next.
 For example, show first 5 pages in pagination.
+* Improve color scheme.
-*Usago of picture element to load appropriate image results based on viewport.
+* Usage of picture element to load appropriate image results based on viewport. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture
-    https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture

 ## Resources: